fourstix/-Elfos-SPI-OLED-Drivers/README.md

 The OLED display drivers are based on code from Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried.
 The sh1106 OLED display driver is also based on code from the [Fast SH1106 Library](https://forum.arduino.cc/t/a-fast-sh1106-library-128x64-oled/236309) written by Arthur Liberman.
 The ssd1306 OLED display driver is based on code from Adafruit's [Adafruit_SSD1306 Library](https://github.com/adafruit/Adafruit_SSD1306).
 The ssd1309 OLED display driver is based on code from the [OLED Display Library](https://github.com/Sylaina/oled-display).

-The graphics demo programs also use a common graphics library gfx_oled.lib.
-The source code for the Elf/OS OLED graphics library is available on GitHub in the [Elfos-Gfx-OLED-Library](https://github.com/fourstix/Elfos-Gfx-OLED-Library).
+The graphics demo programs use the common [GFX 1802 library](https://github.com/fourstix/GFX-1802-Library) gfx.lib with the [Elf/OS OLED graphics device library](https://github.com/fourstix/Elfos-Gfx-OLED-Library) oled_spi.lib to draw to the display through the appropriate SPI OLED driver.

 Platform
 --------
 The programs were written to run displays from an [1802-Mini](https://github.com/dmadole/1802-Mini) by David Madole running with the [1802/Mini SPI adapter board](https://github.com/arhefner/1802-Mini-SPI-DMA) by Tony Hefner.
 These programs were assembled and linked with updated versions of the Asm-02 assembler and Link-02 linker by Mike Riley.
 The updated versions required to assemble and link this code are available at [arhefner/Asm-02](https://github.com/arhefner/Asm-02) and [arhefner/Link-02](https://github.com/arhefner/Link-02).